Need good questions to ask in an interview? Try these.

 Hiring managers are great at pitching the company to potential employees, but it's always compelling to hear what they say when you turn the tables and ask them what they personally like about it.
 Plus, it shows that you are interested in the experience of being part of the company, not just having a job.

 4. How would you describe the company culture?

-Companies vary dramatically from one to the next.
+Companies vary dramatically in workplace culture from one to the next.
 If you're spending nine hours a day with your colleagues, you definitely want to find a workplace that suits your personality and your working style.
 Asking about the company culture will give you an understanding of the team and the social aspects of the role, which will give you a good idea of whether or not this is somewhere you want to be.

 5. What are your expectations for the role over the next six months to a year?

-Meeting your manager's expectations early on in a new job is crucial to your success.
+This is an excellent question to ask in an interview because it demonstrates your proactiveness.
+It also helps you because meeting your manager's expectations early on in a new job is crucial to your success.
 Therefore, gaining a clear understanding of what is expected of you before you've even started is a sure-fire way to get a head start.